-Lianluo Smart, through its subsidiaries, distributes branded, proprietary medical equipment, such as sleep apnea machines and CPR instruments.
-Standard product registration, product certification and quality management system have been established; ISO13485 industry standard has also already been passed.
-Starting from fiscal 2018, the Company has been providing examination service to hospitals and medical centers through its developed medical wearable device.
+Lianluo Smart, through its subsidiary, Lianluo Connection, now distributes branded, proprietary medical equipment, such as sleep apnea machines and CPR.
+Besides, since fiscal year 2018, the Company has been providing examination service to hospitals and medical centers through its developed medical wearable device.
 Doctors could refer to examination results provided by such device in making diagnosis regarding Obstructive Sleep Apnea Syndrome ("OSAS").